Home

 Car idling near schools affects learning

-Check out this Proud to Be Idle Free article to read about the idle-free zone campaign at the school where I used to work.
-I found that students in grades 4 to 6 were especially passionate about doing the necessary research, making videos and presentations, drawing anti-idling cartoons, and asking parents and other visitors to turn off their cars.
+I found that students in grades 4 to 6 (approximately 10-12 year olds) were especially passionate about doing the necessary research for our Proud to Be Idle-Free campaign, making videos and presentations, drawing anti-idling cartoons, and asking parents and other visitors to turn off their cars.

 Students can work together with other members of their families and school communities to ensure their schools, play spaces and homes are safe and healthy places for them to learn, play, live and grow.